johngray-dev/draft-gray-plants-mtc-deploy-use-cases/draft-gray-plants-mtc-deploy-use-cases.md

    mechanism could be similar to an X.509 CRLDP, except in this case it could be a "Landmark Distribution Point".

    TODO:   Define the mechanism

+   Potential Mechanism at Issuer:
+   LandmarkDistributionPoints ::= SEQUENCE OF IA5String

+   Current Signature proof field uses this:
+   What is in signature field today:

+struct {
+    uint64 start;
+    uint64 end;
+    HashValue inclusion_proof<0..2^16-1>;
+    MTCSignature signatures<0..2^16-1>;
+} MTCProof;

+   The client simply combined the URL as follows:

+   LandmarkDistributionPoint?st=start?ed=end

+   Verifier needs to trust the issuer.
+Mechanism for landmark location should be in the issuer certificate.
+For its subjects, they only need the start and end landmark location.

-2. The landmarks could be fetched periodically by the verifier (or a verification system could push them down to the verifiers).
+3. The landmarks could be fetched periodically by the verifier (or a verification system could push them down to the verifiers).

-3. They could be fetched by a locally defined policy.
+4. They could be fetched by a locally defined policy.
 For example they could be pre-shared at a location governed by a local policy.

 ## Just using batching